karkman/MMB-114_Genomics/Exercises/03-Genome-assembly.md

 If it shows "State: COMPLETED (exit code 0)", then it means the job has finished succesfully without errors.
 Take a look also at the fields "CPU Efficiency" and "Memory Efficiency".
 Based on these values we can adjust our future scripts to allocate less resources.
 In Puhti, the more resources you use the higher the costs to the project and potential waiting time in the queue.

-After the assembly is ready, we can have a look at the output Spades printed for us.
+After the assembly is ready, we can have a look at the output SPAdes printed for us.
 Also, if something went wrong, we can try to track the reason from the log files.

 Make sure there are some log files and that they are not both empty:
 ```bash
 ls - l slurm_logs/
 ```

 One will have the standard output and the other the standard error output.
-Neither is the assembly, they contain the information Spades prints normally to the screen when it runs.
+Neither is the assembly, they contain the information SPAdes prints normally to the screen when it runs.

 ```bash
 more slurm_logs/*out*